 On the side, I co-host the Increments podcast, where Vaden Masrani and I confuse ourselves and others about philosophy and science.
 Sometimes I string words together on Medium, each post achieving various levels of coherence.
 And sometimes I yell about bad philosophy (including mine) and offer mellow takes on twitter.
-I'm also on the Giving What We Can events team.

 Love, strong disinterest, and invitations to Alaskan nudist colony retreats welcome at email@example.com.

 I enjoy talking to you.
 Your mind appeals to me.
 It resembles my own mind except that you happen to

 A few pieces of writing.
 See all writing here.

 In the spirit of weird, nerdy, social signaling—here is a list of

 Here is my CV of failures.

 Sometimes I try and do this when I'm alone.
 It doesn't go as well.